gravitational/teleport/docs/2.5/ssh_sso.md

 ## How does SSO work with SSH?

-From the user's perspective they need to execute the following command:
+From the user's perspective they need to execute the following command to retreive their SSH certificate.

 ```bash
 $ tsh login
 ```

-... once a day to retreive their SSH certificate, assuming that Teleport is configured with a certificate TTL of 8 hours.
+Teleport can be configured with a certificate TTL to determine how often a user needs to log in.

-`tsh login` will print a URL into the console, which will open an SSO login prompt, along with the 2FA as enforced by the SSO provider.
-If user supplies valid credentials into the SSO logon proess, Teleport will issue an SSH certificate.
+`tsh login` will print a URL into the console, which will open an SSO login prompt, along with the 2FA, as enforced by the SSO provider.
+If user supplies valid credentials, Teleport will issue an SSH certificate.

 ## Configuring SSO